XRP price climbs, volume dips

-The top gainers of the last 24 hours are Litecoin, Stacks and Worldcoin and the top losers are Virtuals Protocol, Fartcoin and Optimism.
+The top gainers of the last 24 hours are Raydium, Walrus and Ethena and the top losers are Four, Pudgy Penguins and PAX Gold.

 Cryptocurrency prices FAQs